 We have divided our Dempster Highway Comprehensive Guide into two parts.
-In this article, you will learn all the details and tips on best preparing for your road trip.
+This article will teach you all the details and tips for preparing for your road trip.
 Step by step.
-What are Dempster Highway conditions, the dangers, and how to avoid them.
+What are Dempster Highway conditions, the dangers, and how to avoid them?
 We tell you when to go, where to stay overnight, where to refuel, and what weather to expect.
 After all, the Dempster Highway likes to surprise travelers.
 The second part presents the best stopping places along the road and the best highlights on Dempster Highway from Dawson City to Tuktoyaktuk.

 What is the Dempster Highway?

 The Dempster Highway, also known as Yukon Highway 5 and Northwest Territories Highway 8, is a highway in Canada connecting the Klondike Highway in Yukon with Inuvik, Northwest Territories, on the delta of the Mackenzie River.
 The route crosses the Peel and Mackenzie Rivers with a combination of seasonal ferry service and ice bridges.
 The highway was named after Inspector William J.D.
 Dempster, who served with the Mounted Police from 1897 to 1934.
 The Dempster Highway—Canada’s first all-weather road to cross the Arctic Circle—was officially opened in August 1979.